anchore/grype/test/quality/README.md

 # Match quality testing

-This form of testing compares the results from various releases of grype using a static set of reference container images.
+This form of testing compares the results from various releases of griffon using a static set of reference container images.
 The kinds of comparisons made are:

 1) "relative": find the vulnerability matching differences between both tools